-The brightness of a spectrum of the latter kind is evidently directly proportional to the amount of light admitted, diminished by its subsequent losses, and inversely to the area over which it is distributed. is distributed; similar considerations apply in the first case, only as the lines are exceedingly narrow images of the slit, their brightness, being independent of their distance from each other, is inversely proportional to the length of the lines simply-i.e., to the width of the spectrum, having nothing to do with its length.
+The brightness of a spectrum of the latter kind is evidently directly proportional to the amount of light admitted, diminished by its subsequent losses, and inversely to the area over which it is distributed a circular and inversely to the area. is distributed; similar considerations apply in the first case, only as the lines are exceedingly narrow images of the slit, their brightness, being independent of their distance from each other, is inversely proportional to the length of the lines simply-i.e., to the width of the spectrum, having nothing to do with its l = length of the slit.